AmericanRedCross/americanredcross.github.com/_posts/2017-07-27-drone-and-street-level-imagery-in-philippines.md

 layout: post
 title: "Detailed drone and street-level imagery for mapping in the Philippines"
 date: 2017-07-27
-description: "Earlier this year, the American Red Cross and Philippine Red Cross collected detailed aerial and street-level imagery of areas that have been part of a 3-year Typhoon Haiyan (Yolanda) recovery program."
+description: "In May 2017, the American Red Cross and Philippine Red Cross collected detailed aerial and street-level imagery of areas that have been part of a 3-year Typhoon Haiyan (Yolanda) recovery program."
 image: /img/posts/20170727_banner.jpg
 caption: Aerial view of one of the barangays mapped by drone
 author: Dan Joseph